Advertisement

 Ramini Mozzarella, Tomales

-In 2008, Silicon Valley power couple Audrey Hitchcock and Craig Ramini decided to trade innovation in tech to innovation in cheese.
+In 2008, Silicon Valley power couple Audrey Hitchcock and Craig Ramini decided to trade innovation in tech for innovation in cheese.
 The result?
 A picturesque farm near Tomales Bay where a herd of water buffalo power the first successful mozzarella di bufala production in the United States.
 Ramini passed away several years ago, but Hitchcock continues to keep their cheesemaking legacy strong.
 Book a tour to try your hand at milking one of the surprisingly sweet-tempered buffalo.

 For more information, as well as cheese-centric road trip ideas, visit CheeseTrail.org.